Unlocking the Power of Sea Buckthorn: A Step-by-Step Guide

 Apart from growing sea buckthorn from seed, you can also propagate this plant using other methods, such as hardwood cuttings and layering.
 Here’s how to propagate sea buckthorn using these techniques:

-- Hardwood cuttings: In late winter, take 8-12 inch (20-30 cm) long cuttings from healthy, mature sea buckthorn plants.
+- Hardwood cuttings: Take 8-12 inch (20-30 cm) long cuttings from healthy, mature sea buckthorn plants in late winter.
 Make sure the cuttings have at least 3-4 buds.
 Dip the bottom end of the cuttings in rooting hormone, then plant them in a well-draining potting mix.
 Keep the cuttings in a sheltered, frost-free location and maintain consistent moisture.
 Roots should develop within a few months.

 - Layering: Layering involves bending a low-growing branch of a sea buckthorn plant to the ground, partially burying it in soil, and allowing it to develop roots.
 Once the new roots have formed, you can sever the connection to the parent plant and transplant the new plant to another location.